Andrews - Wildlife

 The Suwannee River basin is a major route for numerous species of migrating birds.
 Many canopy-dwelling birds such as warblers, vireos, orioles and cuckoos inhabit the forest at different times of the year.

 In late summer and early fall, you can hear hickory nuts and acorns falling throughout the forest.
 Upland game such as white-tailed deer, wild turkey, feral hogs and gray squirrels benefit from the fruit, such as acorns, of the hardwood trees found here.

 Wildlife and Bird Sightings

 Wildlife Spotlight: Rafinesque's Big-eared Bat

-This rare bat is distinguished from other more common bats found on Andrews by its long ears, which are more than an inch in length and fall to the center of its back when laid down.
-It also has two large, glandular lumps on its nose.
-Rafinesque’s big-eared bats inhabit forested communities, especially those associated with floodplains.
+This rare bat is distinguished from other more common bats found on Andrews by its long ears.
+These ears are more than an inch in length and fall to the center of the bat's back when laid down.
+These bats also have two large, glandular lumps on their noses.
+Rafinesque’s big-eared bats inhabit forests, especially those associated with floodplains.
 They begin feeding well after dark and prefer moths and other soft-bodied insects.
-More common north of Florida, Rafinesque’s big-eared bat is known from fewer than a dozen locations in Florida.
+More common north of Florida, Rafinesque’s big-eared bats are found in fewer than a dozen locations in Florida.